pytroll/pytroll.github.io/index.md

 ### Past PCWs

-The autumn 2019 Pytroll Contributor Week took place at the DMI headquarters in Copenhagen, Denmark, from November 25th till 29th, 2019.
-The Copenhagen PCW was special in the sence that it was taking place almost exactly 10 years since Pytroll was started, then as a bilateral cooperation between the Danish and Swedish Met services.
+The most recent Pytroll Contributor Week took place at the DMI headquarters in Copenhagen, Denmark, from November 25th till 29th, 2019.
+The Copenhagen PCW was particularly special since it was taking place almost exactly 10 years since Pytroll was started, then as a bilateral cooperation between the Danish and Swedish Met services.
 This time we were 18 people attending, almost all of us during the entire week, coming from Polen, Germany, Switzerland, Sweden,